MiahDrao97/iter_z/README.md

 This does not require allocation since it stores the args as a threadlocal container-level variable.
 Basically, args become static, and subsequent calls replace that value.
-This is perfect for local, one-time use select iterators.
+This is perfect for local, one-time-use select iterators.
 ```zig
 const Allocator = @import("std").mem.Allocator;